USDAForestService/FIESTA/README.md

 <b>1.
 Install Rtools<b>
 If Windows OS, in order to install source code from GitHub, you must install Rtools from the CRAN website (https://cran.r-project.org/).
-Install the most current Rtools for Windows 64-bit.
+Go to Download R for Windows and Install the most current Rtools for Windows 64-bit.

 <b>2.
 Create token for GitHub<b>